You’re sure you’ve tried every advanced strategy possible, but your Facebook ads still aren’t driving the results you want. What’s the deal?

 You’ll now need not one, but two (or more) interest-based audiences to hit each persona.
 Mixing personas and audiences up will tank results, otherwise.

-You can gather data about a person based on what plan they select, what pages they view, or even what posts they click on, so that you can reverse-engineer which specific persona “buckets” they fall into.
+Businesses then gather data about a person based on what plan they select, what pages they view, or even what posts they click on, reverse-engineering which specific persona “buckets” they fall into.

 Admittedly, this is a little more complex.
-But you can test this in small doses with organic posts, first.
+That’s why most choose to test this in small doses with organic posts first.

 Brand awareness campaigns need to hit a sweet spot with audience size in your ad set.